-Portfolios, as a term, often refer to a collection of works - usually in the fields of art, photography and writing.
-Marketing portfolios are the same in the sense that your assets as a business - prints, art, and products in this case, are collected and curated into one space for your potential clients and customers to find you.
+Portfolios, as a term, often refer to a collection of works - usually in the fields of art, photography, and writing.
+Marketing portfolios are the same in the sense that your assets as a business - prints, art, and products, in this case, are collected and curated into one space for your potential clients and customers to find you.

-What should be in a digital marketing portfolio?
+What Should be in a Digital Marketing Portfolio?

-Creating a space for you or your business can seem like a lot of work but here’s a checklist you can reference to get you started before we share a couple of marketing portfolio examples:
+Creating a space for you or your business can seem like a lot of work, but here’s a checklist you can reference to get you started before we share a couple of marketing portfolio examples:

-- A short bio or about page - this should be a professional summary of who you are, what you have to offer, and what makes you stand out from those in your field.
-This is also an excellent jumping off point for explaining why you do what you do to compel your audience.
+A short bio or about page - this should be a professional summary of who you are, what you have to offer, and what makes you stand out from those in your field.
+This is also an excellent jumping-off point for explaining why you do what you do to compel your audience.

 Testimonials or feedback - if you’ve worked with collaborators in the past or have a budding loyal customer base, increase your credibility and ask them for feedback and highlight them here for your new clientele to see!
 It’s always reassuring for potential customers to see great reviews from real people who can vouch for getting value out of working with you or from what you have to offer them.

-- Awards or certifications - if you’ve been recognized for your work, now isn’t the time to be shy - include any certifications you may have earned over the years to increase trust in your brand.
+Awards or certifications - if you’ve been recognized for your work, now isn’t the time to be shy - include any certifications you may have earned over the years to increase trust in your brand.
 You’ve been acknowledged by a body of judges in your field - that’s a worthy achievement that your customers should see!

 If you’ve already got your assets and checklist ready, you can put them all together in an engaging all-in-one spot that’s uniquely you.

-- Choose a platform or website maker - you can start with a lot of free website makers that give you the option to explore before making any financial commitments.
+Choose a platform or website maker - you can start with a lot of free website makers that give you the option to explore before making any financial commitments.

 Explain your process - this is especially important for out-of-the-box business models that defy the traditional consumer experience.
 If your vacation getaway location has a compelling local history, share it!
 For artists, this can be a glimpse into your mind and heart that work together to create your art!
 If you want to promote the sustainability of your ethical business, let us know!
-If these processes don’t feel close to your own process, check out these marketing portfolio examples on how others have showcased their skills and process.
+If these processes don’t feel close to your own process, check out these marketing portfolio examples of how others have showcased their skills and process.
 Bonus: If yours is an ever-changing business and you’ve got something new to offer periodically, consider creating an opt-in newsletter that promises new value that’s in line with your mission and vision for customers who want to hear from you.
 Learn more about creating your first newsletter.

-Putting out your work on display can be daunting, and figuring out how to showcase your skillset as an individual, or your services as a brand can be overwhelming, so let’s take a look at some marketing portfolio examples for inspiration.
+Putting out your work on display can be daunting, and figuring out how to showcase your skillset as an individual or your services as a brand can be overwhelming, so let’s take a look at some marketing portfolio examples for inspiration.

 Red Paper Plane was a brainchild of a designer and consultant who wanted to spend more time with their growing children and created a space to foster design thinking in education.
 Their website is designed with their desired customers in mind - reaching out to parents, teachers, and foundations who are hoping to learn more about how they can help their kids learn in new and creative ways beyond the traditional classroom.